Home

 It is easy to subscribe to the idea of a pianist turning to accompanying due to lack of success.
 This very idea lies at the base of the lack of respect referred to in my opening sentence.
 But it would be wrong to do so.
 Accompanying is a high art and takes a superb pianist, a sensitive and subtle musician, who is capable of creating the artistic context in which a soloist can weave his own magic, a context that is in complete accord with the soloist's conception.
 No simple task, this.

-In several cases we will have the opportunity to compare the work of a single accompanist in recordings by different singers.
+In several cases we will have the opportunity to compare the work of the piano accompanist in recordings by different singers.
 I dare say you will be astonished by the difference in the accompanist's approach to the same song as a result of the style and the interpretation of the singer.

 As you can imagine based on the general lack of recognition of the following names, the probable only exceptions being that of Gerald Moore, and perhaps Samuel Sanders and Irwin Gage, it is difficult to find examples of their work.
 I will therefore be adding to this as I find them.
 I will also be using examples of some performances in which only the soloist is identified (alas the accompanist under appreciated again!) because although we do not know the accompanist, we can still hear the piano part.
 If all that is achieved here is that someone emerges more interested in and appreciative of the wonder of the writing for piano by the great composers of art songs, I will have earned my wings.